Natural and Organic Skin Care

 Fashion stylist Larissa Gunn’s deep love for and interest in the healing traditions of Jamaica inspired her to create a line of utterly original products, including a perfect lip-and-cheek balm and the sexiest scented oil.
 And the packaging has to be some of the coolest and prettiest we have ever seen.

-This totally biodynamic (beyond organic) brand has been making top-quality skin and body care for almost a century.
+Weleda has been making top-quality skin and body care from organic and biodynamic ingredients for almost a century.
 We cannot get enough of its OG Skin Food face and body cream, which is perhaps the most moisturizing thing on earth, smells like heaven, and leaves our skin dewy, smoothed, and totally hydrated.
-The brand also has an amazing line for sensitive skin featuring a moisturizer, cleanser, oil, and more.
+The brand also has an amazing line for sensitive skin, featuring a moisturizer, cleanser, oil, and more.

 This Vermont line smells incredible—citrus mixed with the scent of a pine-needle-covered trail in a forest on a crisp fall day—and its formulas are hugely effective, treating the skin to powerful natural ingredients that really work.
 The clean, modern-meets-old-school packaging is deeply appealing to both men and women, as are the exquisite textures and the refreshing scents.